CER-REC/conditions/src/actions/Selected/README.md

 # Selected

 The Selected action is the payload of information that sends data from our visualization to the store.
-This will be the only souce of information for the Store telling the visualization which value has been selected.
+This will be the only source of information for the Store telling the visualization which value has been selected.

 ## Types